rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 {{<figure src="/ml-for-mri/unet.png" width="75%" caption=`**Knee MRI reconstructions comparison between compressed sensing with total variation regularization and the fastMRI U-Net baseline.** The data is acquired using multiple coils at 4x and 8x subsampling.
 Reproduced from [Zbontar et al. 2018](http://arxiv.org/abs/1811.08839).`>}}

 {{<hide prompt="Wait, but where does the training data come from?" uniqueNum="17">}}
-In 2019, Facebook AI released an MRI dataset called fastMRI (Zbontar 2018).
+In 2019, Facebook AI released an MRI dataset called [fastMRI](http://arxiv.org/abs/1811.08839).
 The dataset contains 8344 brain and knee MRI scans.
 The scans contain raw fully sampled sensor data as well as the corresponding image reconstructions.
 The scans were done with a variety of MRI parameters (different pulse sequences, field strengths, repetition times, and echo times).
 The diversity of parameters is important: we want image reconstruction methods to work for all relevant clinical parameters.
 The dataset also includes 20,000 brain and knee MRI scans that only contain the reconstructed images and not the sensor data (it is also not straightforward to get the raw frequency-domain data from the images as there are multiple coils and postprocessing).

 The dataset consists of both a training set and a test set.
 The training set is used to set the parameters of the model, and the test set is used to evaluate the model.
 {{</hide>}}

 ### VarNet

-Instead of just feeding a physics-informed guess to a U-Net, VarNet uses the physics of MRI at multiple steps in its network.
+Instead of just feeding a physics-informed guess to a U-Net, VarNet uses the physics of MRI at multiple steps in its network ([Sriram et al. 2020](http://arxiv.org/abs/2004.06688) & [Hammernik et al. 2018](http://arxiv.org/abs/1704.00447)).
 Recently, an [interchangeability study of VarNet](https://www.ajronline.org/doi/10.2214/AJR.20.23313) was done.
-It found that using $1/4$th of the data with VarNet was diagnostically interchangeable with the ground truth reconstruction.
+It found that 1/4-th of the data with VarNet was diagnostically interchangeable with the ground truth reconstructions.
 In other words, radiologists made the same diagnoses with both methods! {{<hide prompt="Tell me a funny story about this study" uniqueNum="14">}}

 At first, the physicians thought the VarNet images didn't look great because the images were too smooth.
 So the authors added some random Gaussian noise, and then the physicians loved the images!
 In fact, the authors give a fancy name to their process of adding random noise; they call it "adaptive image dithering."
 {{</hide>}}